rabbitmq/cluster-operator/docs/examples/federation-over-tls/README.md

 # Federation Over TLS Example

-This is the a more complex exmaple of deploying two `RabbitmqCluster`s and setting up federation between them.
+This is the a more complex example of deploying two `RabbitmqCluster`s and setting up federation between them.
 Upstream cluster has TLS enabled and therefore federation works over a TLS connection.

 First, please follow [TLS example](../tls) to create a TLS secret.
 Once you have a secret, run the `setup.sh` script: